pgolding/rev/segmentation.md

 # Musical Background

-We should obviously know the inherent hierarchies in the target genres.
+We should obviously know the inherent hierarchies in the target genres, such as EDM.

 [This tutorial](https://subaqueousmusic.com/dubstep-and-electronic-music-song-structure/) about EDM (and pop) song structure is a good start.
 The author also provides a [composition toolkit for Ableton](https://subaqueousmusic.com/quick-and-easy-composition-tricks/) that has a variety of song structure breakdowns.